McKinney Probate Lawyers for Administration and Litigation

-The decedent’s personal representative is responsible for managing the probate administration process, including paying off debts and distributing the decedent’s assets to his or her beneficiaries (if there is a will) and heirs (if there is no will or the will does not address certain assets).
-Creditors are third-parties, such as lenders and credit card companies that may also get involved in probate to make sure they get paid out of the decedent’s estate.
+The decedent’s personal representative is responsible for managing the probate administration process, including paying off debts and distributing the decedent’s assets to his or her beneficiaries (if there is a will) and heirs (if there is no will or if the will does not address certain assets).
+Creditors are third parties, such as lenders and credit card companies that may also get involved in probate to make sure they get paid out of the decedent’s estate.

 Depending on whether the decedent left a will, as well as the size of his or her estate, there are a number of probate options that may be available.
 Most probate proceedings in Texas use what is known as “independent administration.”
 Independent administration allows the personal representative to perform his or her duties without seeking court approval, which speeds up the process and reduces the costs involved.
-Learn more about independent administration and the other types of probate in Texas.
+Learn more about independent administration and other types of probate in Texas.

 Experienced Representation for Probate Litigation

 In addition to representing interested parties in probate administration, our attorneys also regularly represent clients in probate litigation.
 With all that is at stake, it is not unusual for individuals to run into problems during the probate process.
-From questions about the content of a will, to disputes regarding a personal representative’s performance of his or her obligations, there are a number of issues that commonly lead to contentious disputes.
-We have extensive experience in cases involving will contests, breaches of fiduciary duty and a wide variety of other issues arising during probate administration.
+From questions about the content of a will to disputes regarding a personal representative’s performance of his or her obligations, there are a number of issues that commonly lead to contentious disputes.
+We have extensive experience in cases involving will contests, breaches of fiduciary duty, and a wide variety of other issues arising during probate administration.

-In probate litigation, we focus on finding efficient, cost-effective and amicable resolutions to our clients’ problems.
+In probate litigation, we focus on finding efficient, cost-effective, and amicable resolutions to our client’s problems.
 We are sensitive to the fact that you are going through a challenging time and if your dispute involves close family members or relatives, we understand how important it is not to let one disagreement lead to a lifetime of ill will.
 If you are facing a probate-related dispute, we encourage you to contact one of our McKinney probate lawyers to learn more about what we can do to help.